AmedeusM/Webpage_Amedeus/content/authors/admin/_index.md

 highlight_name: true
 ---

-Welcome to my website!

-My research interests include behavioural household finance focusing on pensions and retirement, labour economics and development economics.
-In particular, my thesis explores how individuals react to various events and information regarding pension savings and retirement.
+Welcome!
+I work as a Consultant at the World Bank.
+I am currently involved in the Gender Equality and Tax Reform workstream, part of the Global Tax Program, which examines the the gender dimensions of tax policy and reforms.
+I received my PhD from Jönköping International Business School (JIBS) at Jönköping University in Sweden in 2022.
+My primary research interests include behavioural household finance, labour and development economics.
  My papers have been published in ***Journal of Economic Behaviour and Organisation*** and ***Review of Behavioral Finance.***

-I am in the 2022 - 2023 job market.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}CV{{< /staticref >}}.